dotnet/dotnet-docker/README.md

 >**Note:** The arm32 images are in preview mode.

+>**Note:** You can follow [dotnet/announcements](https://github.com/dotnet/announcements/issues?q=is%3Aissue+is%3Aopen+label%3ADocker) for Docker-related announcements.

 For more information about these images and their history, please see [the relevant Dockerfile (`dotnet/dotnet-docker`)](https://github.com/dotnet/dotnet-docker/search?utf8=%E2%9C%93&q=FROM&type=Code).
 These images are updated via [pull requests to the `dotnet/dotnet-docker` GitHub repo](https://github.com/dotnet/dotnet-docker/pulls?utf8=%E2%9C%93&q=).

-You can follow [dotnet/announcements](https://github.com/dotnet/announcements/issues?q=is%3Aissue+is%3Aopen+label%3ADocker) for Docker-related announcements.

 ## What is .NET Core?